 Patrik Laine, Winnipeg Jets

 Laine had a strange season in 2018-19.
 After showing signs of becoming the greatest goalscorer since Alex Ovechkin, posting totals of 36 and 44 goals in his first two seasons, Laine dropped to just 30 in 2018-19.
 While it may not seem like a big drop, he only scored nine goals from December to April.
 With his entry-level deal expiring this summer, it was a year to go big and earn a massive raise.
-Instead, he produced his worst point total of his young career, which has some concerned that there may be something else working against the talented Finn.
+Instead, he produced the worst point total of his young career, which has some concerned that there may be something else working against the talented Finn.

 However, it’s more likely that 2018-19 was just an off season for Laine.
 There were reports of a back injury that may have slowed him down, as well as the chemistry between Kyle Connor, Mark Scheifele and Blake Wheeler on the top line, which the Jets were unwilling to break up while they were winning.
 The result was a wide fluctuation in Laine’s ice time, leading to greater inconsistency.
 That will get sorted out, though, as he’s just far too good to stay quiet for long.
 Some have even penciled him into the Rocket Richard conversation for 2019-20.